 Human rights are inherent entitlements that every person has as a consequence of being human.

 Treaties and other sources of law generally serve to formally protect individuals and groups against actions, which interfere with fundamental freedoms and human dignity.

-Examples of international human rights treaties include: the Convention on the Rights of the Child (CRC), the International Covenant on Civil and Political Rights, and the Convention Against Torture.
+Examples of international human rights treaties include: the UNCRC, the International Covenant on Civil and Political Rights and the Convention Against Torture.